 Treanda is administered as an intravenous infusion during chemotherapy treatment.

-The FDA-approved label for Treanda lists common side effects including fatigue, fever, mouth sores, nausea, vomiting, diarrhea, constipation, rash, loss of appetite, weight loss, increased risk for infection, and anemia.
+The FDA-approved label for Treanda lists common side effects including nausea, fatigue, low blood cell counts, vomiting, diarrhea, fever, constipation, loss of appetite, cough, headache, weight decreased, indigestion, rash, and stomach flu.

-Rare but serious side effects listed for Treanda include severe skin reactions, liver damage, increased risk for other types of cancer, hypersensitivity reactions, and fetal harm in pregnant women.
+Rare but serious side effects listed for Treanda include severe skin reactions, liver damage, increased risk for other types of cancer, hypersensitivity reactions, and fetal harm.

 For more details about this treatment, visit: